AdguardTeam/AdguardKnowledgeBase/pages/03.windows/04.solving-problems/01.wfp-driver/docs.en.md

 To do so:

-1. Go to the Adguard [extended interface](https://kb.adguard.com/index.php?/Knowledgebase/Article/View/19/9/how-to-enter-the-adguard-extended-interface)
+1. Go to Adguard General Settings.

 2. Disable WFP driver as it’s done in this picture: